Jaxo/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 # Bitcoin Does Not Provide Strong Consistency

+>The network can stay partitioned longer than you can wait before irrevocably handing over the keys to your Maserati

+In this article, I want to explore the question of exactly whether, how, and why, we cannot trust Bitcoin with financial transactions, and other economically-relevant databases.
+In short, if you're selling your Maserati for Bitcoin, you need to be an oracle -- to know that the network has not partitioned, or if it has, to know by when it will be repaired.
+These are unknowable for technical folk, and beyond human imagination for nontechnical folk.
+The fact that to use Bitcoin, we *must* know these things, means **Bitcoin is unsafe as the underpinnings of our economy**.

 Recently [Emin Gun Sirer][Sirer2016] argued that Bitcoin provides strong consistency, not eventual consistency (as was argued by [Bitcoin Meets Strong Consistency][DeckerSeidelWattenhofer2014]).
 In